jasnell/js.strea.ms/README.md

 include ActivityStreams
 ```

+NOTE: The ActivityStreams module currently depends on the following external items:

+ * 'json' - For JSON serialization
+ * 'time' - For handling of ISO 8601 Timestamps
+ * 'addressable/uri' - For parsing and validation of IRI's
+ * 'base64' - For Base64-urlsafe in the Binary object type
+ * 'zlib' - For Deflate and GZip compression in the Binary object type
+ * 'i18n' - For RFC 4646 Language Tag validation
+ * 'mime/types' - For MIME Media Type validation

 Including the ActivityStreams module will effectively initialize the domain
 specific language.
 To begin creating an Activity, we simply call the
 <tt>activity</tt> function and pass in the block that will provide it's